entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 | Build and publish Entando Bundles and microservices | docker and docker-compose
 | | a git repository for the bundle artifacts
 | | a Docker Hub account (or organization) for the microservice images
-| Deploy an Entando Bundle | a Kubernetes instance with admin access.
-Note: the CLI can do this via multipass.
+| Deploy an Entando Bundle | a Kubernetes cluster with admin access.
+This could be a local cluster (created via the CLI or manually) or a shared remote cluster.

 ::: tip
- If you used the automated option in the [Getting Started](../getting-started/) process, then you've already installed a copy of the Entando CLI and setup an Entando instance in multipass.
+ If you follow the automated option in [Getting Started](../getting-started/), then the CLI will be  installed for you along with an Ubuntu VM containing k3s Kubernetes and a quickstart Entando application.
 :::

 ### Install the CLI